smallfatcat/montecarlo/docs/getting-started.md

 ### 2. Configuration Changes

-Configuration is now split by domain:
+Configuration is split by domain:

 ```typescript
 // Game rules and logic